 Raised garden beds are loved by new and experienced backyard gardeners everywhere, and the reasons are plentiful!
 The feasibility of harvesting, soil control, and drainage are just a few of our favorite raised garden bed aspects.
-If you are new to raised bed gardening, there are a number of important factors to consider before beginning!
-Follow our helpful beginner-raised garden bed recommendations below to help start and reach your backyard gardening goals!
+If you are a beginner to raised bed gardening, there are a number of important factors to consider before getting started!
+Follow our helpful raised bed gardening for beginners guide below to help start and reach your backyard gardening goals!

 Garden Bed Depth:

 Common garden bed depths will come in at either 6” or 14-16” deep.
 Deep-rooted plants will require more space for roots to expand.
 Shallow garden beds will do just fine for shorter root systems.
 To ensure you have enough depth in your raised garden bed, it’s important to plan which vegetables you will be growing.
 Make sure to plant the following options according to their recommended planting depth.

 If planting in a 6” inch deep garden bed, aim to plant low rooting herbs, leafy vegetables, or small root vegetables in these more shallow garden beds.
 Our favorite plant recommendations include Arugula, leeks, lettuce, onions, radishes, spinach, basil, chives, cilantro, dill, mint, oregano, parsley, and thyme.